 In the long term, the economic argument for the UK adopting the GDPR if we leave – or, indeed, implementing even more stringent measures that would satisfy the Regulation’s data protection requirements – is strong: according to the Office for National Statistics, e-commerce accounted for 20% of UK business turnover in 2014.
 And, as think tank Chatham House pointed out in March, “data sharing has an impact on all business with the EU (both online and offline), valued at 45 per cent of UK exports and 53 per cent of UK imports.”
 In still-straitened economic times, that value is obviously something the Exchequer will be keen preserve.

-If that weren’t enough of an argument for your business to prepare for the GDPR, add to this speculation the hard fact that all UK companies that do business in Europe will need to comply with the Regulation – irrespective of whether they actually hold data in the EU – to provide adequate protection to EU citizens’ personal data – or potentially face fines of up to 4% of annual turnover or €20 million.
+If that weren’t enough of an argument for your business to prepare for the GDPR, add to this speculation the hard fact that all UK companies that do business in Europe will need to comply with the Regulation – irrespective of whether they actually hold data in the EU – to provide adequate protection to EU residents’ personal data – or potentially face fines of up to 4% of annual turnover or €20 million.